Steve's Bot

 Use the service pages for extra context, not to classify yourself first.

-If one of these routes makes the bottleneck easier to describe, use it.
+If one of these routes makes the problem easier to describe, use it.
 If not, send the mixed case directly.
 These pages are supporting context, not a required quiz before contact.

 Guiding rule